-This video is to show how to work with a CSV file.
+This tutorial shows how to work with a CSV file.

 What is a CSV file?
 CSV file is a comma-separated value and usually, this is a simple table format.
 And usually, if you look at text editor it would look like every line, there is value separated by a comma, and could be a tab character or semicolon, but mostly it's the comma.
 And if your CSV file has the first line, as column names, this is a huge help for the converter to figure out 'what your data is about'.
 And if your CSV file does not have that first line, as column names, depending on the complexity of the file, the converter may figure out 'what columns are' or you need to help it by doing the mapping.
 If you do have column names - 99% of cases the converter would know 'what each column is about'.
 So, this is a sample.csv file.
 It has Date, Amount, Payee, Memo, Check #, Type, Category.

-In this case, the converter already mapped it automatically, move the column, figure out that 'where is a Date column', 'where is the Amount column' or 'Name column', 'Memo', 'Check # column', because of those column names the converter mapped the file correctly.
-If you want to change 'how the Data is mapped', you can click 'Review mapping' and then start to remapping your file.
+When you click the Review Mapping button, you see that he converter already mapped it automatically, move the column, figure out that 'where is a Date column', 'where is the Amount column' or 'Name column', 'Memo', 'Check # column', because of those column names the converter mapped the file correctly.
+If you want to change 'how the Data is mapped', you can click 'Review mapping' and then start remapping your file.
 How does the Mapper work?
 On the left part, you have the column assignments or field assignments and on the right part, you have the actual file shown to allow you easily map the file.
-So you can see this is 'Date' column, column name 'Date' is Date, column name 'Amount' is Amount, and so on.
-So, for example, you could say, that the name column would be 'Memo' column and 'Memo' would be the 'Category' column.
+So you can see this is the 'Date' column, column name 'Date' is Date, column name 'Amount' is Amount, and so on.
+So, for example, you could say, that the name column would be the 'Memo' column and 'Memo' would be the 'Category' column.
 You can do that.
 So, if you have more than one text column, the converter may be confused about which column to use.

 So, another thing is about Amounts.
 CSV files may have different layouts for Amounts.
 What are the different layouts?
 For example, you would have one Amount column with positive and negative numbers, and this is the easiest one.
 Then you would say - this is the 'Amount' column and that's it.